 A fire’s heat alone can kill.
 Room temperatures in a fire can be 100°C at floor level and rise to 600°C at eye level.
 Inhaling this super hot air will scorch your lungs.
 This heat can melt clothes to your skin.
 In five minutes a room can get so hot that everything in it ignites at once: this is called flashover.

 Fire starts bright, but quickly produces black smoke and complete darkness.
 If you wake up to a fire you may be blinded, disoriented and unable to find your way around.
-Be familiar of primary and secondary emergency escape routes
+Be familiar with primary and secondary emergency escape routes.